James Tunstall: Works

 Tunstall gave critical annotations to the first edition of William Duncombe's Horace, and obtained William Warburton's notes on Hudibras for Zachary Grey.
 Warburton was a friend, and his letters to Grey were printed.
 Other friends included Thomas Baker and John Byrom.
 His library was sold in 1764, and 152 manuscript sermons by him passed to Sir Everard Home.

 Family

 Tunstall married, about 1750, Elizabeth, daughter of John Dodsworth of Thornton Watlass, Yorkshire, by his wife Henrietta, daughter of John Hutton of Marske, and sister of Matthew Hutton, successively archbishop of York and Canterbury.
-His widow moved to Hadleigh in Suffolk, and died there on 5 December 1772, in her forty-ninth year.
+After Tunstall's death, his widow moved to Hadleigh in Suffolk, and died there on 5 December 1772, in her forty-ninth year.
 A marble slab to her memory is at the west end of the north aisle.

 Seven daughters at least survived Tunstall.
 The three that were living in 1772 were sent to Lisbon for their health.
-Henrietta Maria, the second, married, on 14 June 1775, John Croft, merchant at Oporto, and was mother of Sir John Croft FRS; Catherine, the sixth daughter, married, first, the Rev. Edward Chamberlayne, and, secondly, Horatio, Lord Walpole; Jane, the seventh daughter, married, first, Stephen Thompson, and, secondly, Sir Everard Home.
+Henrietta Maria, the second, married, on 14 June 1775, John Croft, merchant at Porto, and was mother of Sir John Croft FRS; Catherine, the sixth daughter, married, first, the Rev. Edward Chamberlayne, and, secondly, Horatio, Lord Walpole; Jane, the seventh daughter, married, first, Stephen Thompson, and, secondly, Sir Everard Home.